Long Canyon (Navajo County, Arizona)

 Long Canyon is a canyon in Navajo County, Arizona.
-The head of Long Canyon is at 36°50′04″N 110°28′08″W. Laguña Creek has its headwaters at the mouth of Long Canyon, where the creeks from Long Canyon and Dowozhiebito Canyon have their confluence at an elevation of 6322 ft at the head of Tsegi Canyon.
+The source of Long Canyon is located at 36°50′04″N 110°28′08″W. Laguña Creek has its headwaters at the mouth of Long Canyon, where the creeks from Long Canyon and Dowozhiebito Canyon have their confluence at an elevation of 6322 ft at the head of Tsegi Canyon.